Vaporwave30/thatbot-rcd/rbxlua/README.md

 ```

 ## Further information
 The module returns the above functions.

-The module has already been uploaded to Roblox as a public module so that you don't have to copy the whole source behind the module, just require it.
+It has already been uploaded to Roblox as a public module so that you don't have to copy the whole source behind the module, just require it.
 The public module can by required with the following ID: 2964156739.

 See the examples to see further information about how to interact and use these functions.

+After getting the fctoken using the functions from the module, you can then send it to an API endpoint using Roblox's HttpService and do what you wish with the fctoken.
+Because Roblox blocks all http requests to the roblox.com domain (and subdomains) from the http service, you cannot use the fctoken directly in Roblox and needs to be sent to a server or something to actually be used.